kmrskt/fraud_detection_using_som/README.md

 # fraud_detection_using_som
-unsupervised approach to detect whether a candidate is fraud or not while applying for credit card usin self organise map
+unsupervised approach of deep learning to detect whether a candidate is fraud or not while applying for credit card using self organising map methodology to train the machine learning model.

 How to set up environment-